A partial knowledge of friends of friends speeds social search: Introduction

-Gowalla's social network contains information about friends of any given user.
+The distribution of the average shortest path lengths in online social networks has been measured.
+The majority of people in such networks are closer than six degrees of separation.
+Example distances are 4.7 in Facebook~\cite{backstrom2012four}, 3.7 in Myspace~\cite{ahn2007analysis}, 4.1 in Twitter~\cite{kwak2010twitter}, and so on~\cite{mislove2007measurement}.
+Such networks have been described as {\it small world} or {\it scale-free}~\cite{barabasi2000scale}.
+More formal definitions involve the average distance, diameter, the degree distribution, or their Power Law exponents, $\gamma$~\cite{barabasibook}.
+In these networks, there are {\it bridge} links that connect distant communities to each other.
+The idea of bridges, and furthermore that they are in some capacity {\it weak ties} has been suggested in literature~\cite{granovetter1973strength}, and is the basis for Milgram social search.

+The previous research \cite{dodds2003experimental} shows that each node selecting the friend to whom to forward the folder applies one of the three individual criteria.
+The first criterion is the candidate friend's distance to the target person.
+This is often the only criterion used for forwarding experiments that are inspired by Milgram's original experiment \cite{szule2014lost}.
+The second is this friend's membership in a community to which the target belongs.
+The third criterion is this friend's prominence (degree).
+Below, we describe a combined strategy that uses the value of a linear polynomial defined over the all three criteria metrics for selecting the best candidate friend for forwarding.

 An analysis of spatial distribution of friends reveals that in the Gowalla social network about 35\% of friends of an average user are located within a 160 km radius of that user's location~\cite{nguyen2013analyzing}.
-This fraction decreases for friends of friends, but still a significant 20\% of FoF are within the same radius.
-However, for friends of friends of friends, and higher orders of friendship indirection, the fraction of such indirect friends within the same distance drops below 5\%.
-A recent analysis of online social interactions confirmed the general conclusion about the spatial distribution of friends, but found that such distribution significantly differ inside and outside of metropolitan areas~\cite{laniado2018impact}.
-A study of interactions with friends of friends was conducted on two groups of students of which one was affected by Hurricane Ike, while the other was not~\cite{phan2015natural}.
-Affected students were more likely to connect with friends of friends that were in close proximity than the members of the other group, suggesting that in times of need, users reach beyond their circle of friends to expend their knowledge base.
-These observations motivated us to also use each node's knowledge of friends of friends to measure the impact of this knowledge on social search.
+This fraction decreases for friends of friends (we will refer to them as {\it indirect friends} or {\it i-friends} in short), but still a significant 20\% of i-friends are within the same radius.
+However, for higher orders of indirect friendship, their fractions within the same distance drop below 5\%.